-(a) an enterprise;

-(b) shares, stock and other forms of equity participation in an enterprise;

-- (c) bonds, debentures, other debt instruments and $loans;^{2,3}$ - (d) futures, options and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing and other similar contracts; - (f) intellectual property rights; - (g) licences, authorisations, permits and similar rights conferred pursuant to the Party's law;4 and
+- (a) an enterprise; - (b) shares, stock and other forms of equity participation in an enterprise; - (c) bonds, debentures, other debt instruments and loans;^{2, 3} - (d) futures, options and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing and other similar contracts; - (f) intellectual property rights; - (g) licences, authorisations, permits and similar rights conferred pursuant to the Party's law;4 and - (h) other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens and pledges, but investment does not mean an order or judgment entered in a judicial or administrative action.

-$^{^2}$ Some forms of debt, such as bonds, debentures, and long-term notes, are more likely to have the characteristics of an investment, while other forms of debt, such as claims to payment that are immediately due and result from the sale of goods or services, are less likely to have such characteristics.
+2 Some forms of debt, such as bonds, debentures, and long-term notes, are more likely to have the characteristics of an investment, while other forms of debt, such as claims to payment that are immediately due and result from the sale of goods or services, are less likely to have such characteristics.

-3 A loan issued by one Party to another Party is not an investment.
+3 A loan issued by one Party to the other Party is not an investment.